AlexandriaDAO/core/src/perpetua/perpetua.md

 - Add payments for making shelves, and maybe elsewhere.

 Functional:
+- Going to need to search by user public shelves (in addition to search by tags).
+Or some other way to reach tags.
 - We're going to need to be able to add an item in a certain spot.
 Not just the top/bottom.
 - Progressive loading of NFTs inside shelves.